cloudacademy/java11-junit5-archetype/README.md

 # Maven Quickstart Archetype - Java 11 + JUnit5

 ## Summary
-The project is a Maven archetype for Java 11 and JUnit5
+Used to provide a Maven archetype for Java 11 and JUnit5.
+You can use this to quickly generate new Java 11 and JUnit 5 TDD project layouts.

 ## Prerequisites
 * JDK 11